JBurrellIRL/ProjectFive/README.md

 | USE_AWS               | True (When AWS setup is created)                                                |

 ### Deploy
-- NB: Ensure in Django settings, DEBUG is False
+- IMPORTANT: Ensure in Django settings, DEBUG is False.
 - Go to the Deploy tab on Heroku and connect to GitHub - make sure you select the correct repository.
 - Scroll to the bottom of the deploy page and either click Enable Automatic Deploys for automatic deploys or Deploy Branch to deploy manually.
-- Click View to view the deployed site.
+- Click Open App to view the deployed site.

 The site is now live and operational.